This post may include affiliate links; for details, see our disclosure policy

 Instructions

-• Strain your drink over the crushed ice into a hurricane glass or snifter
+• Strain into a hurricane glass filled with crushed ice.

 Tried this recipe?Leave a comment and let us know how it was!